WHO WE ARE

 LAURA K. MARSH, PHD — DIRECTOR AND CO-FOUNDER

-Dr. Laura Marsh has worked all over the world in tropical rainforests studying everything from plants to monkeys to jaguars to people.
-She taught climate change education on behalf of the Department of Energy in the Arctic (North Slope of Alaska), Papua New Guinea, the Republic of Nauru, Australia, and the US.
-Dr. Marsh has published in professional journals on many aspects of science, conservation, and education, including two edited books called Primates in Fragments.
-The second volume, published in the fall of 2013, is listed as Springer's top 25% of science downloads every year since its launch.
 Dr. Marsh's monograph revising the taxonomy of the Pithecia genus in a special edition of Neotropical Primates is the largest revision for any Neotropical primate genus in more than half a century.
 She described 16 total species, 5 of them new to science.
 She lead the successful HOUSEBOAT AMAZON expedition in Brazil where the “missing” saki monkey, Pithecia vanzolinii was reconfirmed alive.
+For more publications go here.
 She has a B.S. in Animal Behavior with a minor in English from U.C.
-Davis, an M.S. in Ecological Ethnology from San Francisco State University, an M.A. and Ph.D. in Tropical Ecology/Anthropology from Washington University, St. Louis, and was a post-doc and technical staff member at Los Alamos National Laboratory.
+Davis, an M.S. in Ecological Ethnology from San Francisco State University, an M.A. and Ph.D. in Tropical Ecology/Anthropology from Washington University, St. Louis, and was a post-doc and technical staff member at Los Alamos National Laboratory in the Ecology Group.
 In addition to her science work, Dr. Marsh is a screenwriter, playwright, and fiction author.

 Research Interests